start portlet menu bar

 When you are buying or selling a home, you’ll want to understand property titles and deeds.
 The title to a house is a legal concept that establishes your ownership of the property and gives you certain rights to it.
 The deed is a legal document that transfers ownership of a property from a seller to a buyer.
 Read on to learn more!

-The title to a house and the property associated with a house makes you its legal owner and gives you the right to sell it.
-Title typically gives you the right to live in the house and use it as you please, as long as you follow the laws and regulations affecting the property.
+The title to a house, and the property associated with a house, makes you its legal owner and gives you the right to sell it.
+A title typically gives you the right to live in the house and use it as you please, as long as you follow the laws and regulations that affect the property.
 For example, zoning laws may restrict the renovations and improvements you are allowed to make to a property you own or restrict the kinds of businesses you can run from it.
 Finally, title usually gives you the right to decide who is and isn’t allowed to enter your property.

 Establishing that the current owner of a house holds the legal title to that house is an important part of buying and selling a home.
 This is usually done through a property title search.